rrb115/DD-Vote/README.md

 *   **Logging Level:** The servers are configured to log a lot of information for debugging.
 To reduce clutter, you can change the logging level by editing `src/ddvote/server/VotingServer.java` and modifying the `rootLogger.setLevel()` line in the `setupBasicLogger()` method (e.g., set it to `Level.INFO` or `Level.WARNING`).
 *   **Firewall/Network Configuration:** Ensure that your firewall or network configuration allows the servers to communicate with each other on the specified ports.

-This `README.md` provides detailed instructions for setting up and running the voting application.
-Remember to adjust ports and server IDs as needed for your specific environment.
-Most importantly, have fun demonstrating the capabilities!